woojiahao/tp/docs/team/sp4ce-cowboy.md

 [#63](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/63)
 [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138/)]
-  * **What it does:** A CLI command to remove all transactions from UniCa$h, and a parser class for this command.
+  * **What it does:** A CLI command to remove all transactions from UniCa$h, and a parser class
-  * **Justification:** A user might want to clear all their previous transactions and start over on a clean slate.
-The parser exists to enforce the intentionality behind the user's action to irreversibly delete all their transactions, thereby adding a layer of safety to the user's data.
+  * **Justification:** To allow the user to start on a blank slate.
+Parser ensures that mass-deletion is intentional, adding a layer of safety.
-  * **Credits:** AB3's implementation of the `Clear` command, partially.
+  * **Credits:** AB3's implementation of the `Clear` command.
-  The original command did not have a parser class.

 * **Reset UniCash Command**: [PRs:
 [#90](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/90)
 [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138/)]
-  * **What it does:** A CLI Command to restore UniCa$h to its original state with the same default transactions that appear when the app is opened for the first time, and an accompanying parser class for this command.
+  * **What it does:** A CLI Command to restore UniCa$h to its original state with the same default transactions that appear when the app is opened for the first time.
   * **Justification:** An easy way for users and testers of the application alike to re-start using UniCa$h from its default state.
-Unlike the Clear Transactions Command, which is intended more for users who are already familiar with the application, the Reset Command is more for users who are new to the application who would benefit from the initial visual state of UniCa$h.
-  Similar to Clear Transactions Command, the parser protects the user from unintentional data erasure.

 * **Help Command & UniCash Welcome Window** [PRs:
   [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * **What it does:** A CLI command that the user can invoke to see the Help Window with the URL to UniCa$h's user guide.
-Additionally, I have made the Help Command also invoke a Message with a collated list of commands available to the user, and UniCa$h is configured to display this collated list upon start up.
+  * **What it does:** A CLI command to open the Help Window with the URL to UniCa$h's user guide, and also display a Message with a collated list of commands available, which is also set as the start-up Welcome Window.
-  * **Justification:** The user would initially be unsure of what commands are available and would have to refer to the lengthy user guide, and given out target users' propensity for busy schedules, this might not be feasible.
-This feature would allow a user or a tester of the application to quickly refer to the commands available without hassle.
+  * **Justification:** To allow the user quick access to an overview of commands available.
   * **Credits:** AB3's implementation of the `Help` command, partially.
-  The original command only opened the Help Window.
-  * _**Note:** The Help Command has been greatly enhanced by [Lip Wei](https://github.com/lipwei1808) as mentioned [here](lipwei1808.md)._
+  * _**Note:** The Help Command has been enhanced by [Lip Wei](https://github.com/lipwei1808) as mentioned [here](lipwei1808.md)._

 * **Get Transaction Command** [PRs:
 [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)]
-  * **What it does:** A CLI Command that the user can invoke to see expanded details of a specified transaction.
+  * **What it does:** A CLI Command to see expanded details of a specific transaction.
-  * **Justification:** A user is able to enter a transaction with properties that are longer than the UI space allocated for them.
-Thus, the details of a transaction might be cut off in the Transactions List Panel.
-  As we did not want to unnecessarily restrict the user to arbitrary property lengths, the Get Command is provided to retrieve the full, expanded details of a command to display them inside the Results Display.
+  * **Justification:** To allow a user to see details of a transaction whose properties' lengths can extend beyond the UI's ability to display them.
-  * **Highlights:** This Command is intended to be complementary to the Find command where a user can search for a keyword with the Find Command and retrieve details of a transaction with the Get Command.
+  * **Highlights:** This Command complements the Find command where a user can search for a keyword with the Find Command and retrieve details of a transaction with the Get Command.
 The Find Command alters the visible Transactions List Panel, but the Get Command does not!